Faltenreich/faltenreich.github.io/software/experience.md

 ---
 layout: experience
 title: Experience
-subtitle: A marathon of sprints
 permalink: /software/experience/
 ---

-I have been working on the following projects in a professional environment:
+I have worked on the following projects in the following companies: